 Our favorite place to go out to breakfast is Wanda’s.

-You’ll find classic breakfast options; biscuits and gravy, omelets, scrambles, huevos rancheros, and waffles.
+Classic breakfast options include biscuits and gravy, omelets, scrambles, huevos rancheros, and waffles.

 Manzanita drinks